 We like to use a gym analogy to help get the point across: imagine each muscle group were a different training zone.
 If you went to the gym and did a little bit of everything – arms, legs, shoulders, back – you might have a great workout but no specific area would develop that impressively.
 What’s more, when you get up the next day, you’ll ache all over so your next training session may not be possible or if it were, it would almost certainly be compromised.

 Now, if you alternate muscle groups on different days, each group will have a much greater workout (more time and energy available to focus).
-This more focused training load and recovery periods will also allow effective next day training as you can train another area while one is recovering.
-Although physiologically different, this is a way to think about training zones.
+This more focused training load combined with recovery periods will also allow effective next-day training as you can train another area while one is recovering.
+Although physiologically different, this is a way to think about training zones when cycling or running.

 By training at specific intensities for specific durations, your training can be far more effective.
 You can estimate your training zones subjectively by using an RPE (Relative Perceived Exertion) scale such as 2=Fairly light, 3=Moderate, and so on.
 It’s a method that is free and accessible to all, but does have its limitations.
 Your level of fatigue, your motivation, the style of session, the terrain and even the weather can affect how hard you perceive the effort to be, which results in a lack of consistency